Personal Guide Sicily - Palermo, Sicily

 Transportation in Sicily can be a tremendous problem, therefore hiring a car or a driver is a necessity.
 Personal Guide Sicily can provide services ranging from transfers, walking tours, leisure cruises, horse back riding, Fiat 500 tours and many more experiences catered for your holidays.
 At a price that you will spend figuring things out for yourself around the island, you can hire Don Saro to do the detailed tasks as he is quick on the whereabouts and provides the best routes around the island.

-We had an amazing full day customised tour with Don Saro that included; a walking tour of Palermo, a visit to the mountain village of Monreale and a surreal evening into the 17th century Sanctuary of Saint Rosalia on Monte Pellegrino.
+We had an amazing full day customised tour with Don Saro that included; a walking route through Palermo, a visit to the mountain village of Monreale and a surreal evening into the 17th century Sanctuary of Saint Rosalia on Monte Pellegrino.
 Our personal guide Don Saro met us at the front of our hotel building in Palermo where we stayed our 3 nights.
 We had a lively conversation and were quickly captured by Don's pleasant ways of introducing us to his city.
 As an Italian of Sicilian descent, Don can easily trace the differences between the islanders and the main land Italians.

 We toured the historic centre of Palermo and fell in love with the lovely squares of Piazza Pretoria, Quattro Canti and Piazza Bellini.
 In Piazza Pretoria, also known as the square of Shame, is situated next to the city's municipal building in which we were able to capture views of the fountain of Pretoria from the third floor's governmental building.
 During our walking tour, we have learned of the exotic mixture of Moorish, Norman and Spanish Baroque styles that give Palermo its extraordinary, unique character.